doozMen/wispr-flow-reader/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## WhisperNotes Integration Note

+WhisperNotes uses macOS sandboxing which prevents direct database access.
+To use WhisperNotes transcriptions with this tool:

+1. Export your transcriptions from WhisperNotes (if the app supports export)
+2. Import them using `wispr-flow-reader whisper import <path>`

+Full WhisperNotes integration is pending discovery of the app's export format or alternative access methods.

 ## Disclaimer

-This tool is not affiliated with, endorsed by, or sponsored by Wispr or the Wispr Flow application.
+This tool is not affiliated with, endorsed by, or sponsored by Wispr, Wispr Flow, Mazzystar, or WhisperNotes.
 It is an independent open-source project for personal use.